Blue Lagoon Alternatives: 23+ Best Hot Pools in Iceland

 - A mini tripod: This looks like a GoPro stand, and I used the mini tripod to take photos with a self-timer, and videos.

-- Quick-drying towel: Pack this when visiting free hot pools, or where towels are available for a fee (save the money)
+- Quick-drying towel: Pack this when visiting free hot pools, or where towels are available for a fee (save money)

 - Dry bag: To store and carry your wet swimsuit, back to your hotel or campervan